 Healthcare is an industry with a complex infrastructure and plenty of equipment.
-Think about hospitals, medicine design and production, care centres ...
-It is also an area that is very sensitive in terms of privacy and crucial for the well being of the single individual and of society.
-Last but not least, it is a big spending area that weights on the individual and Country budget.
-No surprise that Digital
+Think about hospitals, medicine design and production, care centers ...
+This is also an area that is very sensitive in terms of privacy, and crucial for the well being of single individuals and society.
+Last but not least, it is a major financial burden weighing on individual and geographic budgets.
+It is no surprise that Digital Transformation is seen as the key to a sustainable healthcare industry, and Digital Twins are used to increase effectiveness.